It has surely come to your attention that Seville is a much-loved travel destination in Spain.

 Sevilla really is that wonderful.

 I first visited the city as a backpacker back in 2015 after a long trip through Morocco.
 I had planned to stay just a day but extended my stay to a week, as I couldn’t get enough of the wonderful atmosphere (not to mention my amazing hostel).

 A few years later I visited again for a week, and more recently I lived in Sevilla as a nomad for about 6 months.

-As a result, I got to know the city pretty well.
-So if you’re planning a trip to Seville, I promise you I’ll share a couple of useful tips in this Seville travel guide that you won’t find in the standard things-to-do lists.
+Because of my extended stay, I got to know the city pretty well.
+So if you’re planning a trip, I promise you I’ll share a couple of useful tips in this Seville travel guide that you won’t find in the usual things-to-do lists.

 1. Get advance tickets for the Alcazar